What to Expect

 Do I have to believe everything you believe in?

 Not at all.
 While we are thoughtful about what we believe and are always seeking to understand God more fully and to live faithfully, we are a community that welcomes the maturing that happens when we wrestle through important issues together.
-In fact, if you visit us on the second Sunday of the month, you can participate in a Question & Answer session after the service.
+In fact, if you visit us on the fourth Sunday of the month, we (usually) have a Question & Answer session after the service.